 The Bohemian Village in Rixdorf — history explained for kids

 In the middle of Berlin-Neukölln, around Richardplatz, lies a village within the city: the Bohemian Village in Rixdorf.
-Cobblestones, old courtyards, a smithy that has worked for centuries — and a history that goes back almost 300 years.
+Cobblestones, old courtyards, a smithy that has worked for centuries — and a history that goes back a long way.

 1737: how the Bohemian Village began